-On 5th April 2012 Jim Marshall “The Father of Loud” passed away having developed sound systems that have become iconic in the world of Rock “n” Roll.
-Born and raised in Southall, he started a small music shop in Hanwell from where in mid 1962 he began developing and supplying his own brand of amps with a new “raw and dirty” sound.
+On 5 April 2012 Jim Marshall “The Father of Loud” passed away having developed sound systems that have become iconic in the world of rock ‘n’ roll.
+Born and raised in Southall, he started a small music shop at 76 Uxbridge Road, Hanwell W7 3SU just under two miles away from the Ealing Club.
+In September 1962 he began developing and supplying his own brand of amps with a new raw, dirty and affordable sound.

-That uniquely British sound grew in conjunction with the emerging music scene that centred around Ealing.
-The March 62 edition of Jazz News, that advertised Alexis Korner’s Rhythm and Blues nights, contained adverts for J and T Marshall Musical Instruments.
+That uniquely British sound grew in conjunction with the emerging music scene that established itself around the Ealing Club.
+The March 1962 edition of Jazz News that advertised Alexis Korner’s Ealing rhythm and blues nights also contained an ad for J&T Marshall Musical Instruments.

-Cyril Davies, a major inspiration behind many of the first golden generation of British rock was a customer, purchasing harmonicas from the shop run by the drum teacher Jim Marshall and his son saxophonist, Terry Marshall.
+Cyril Davies, a major inspiration behind many of the first generation of British rock was a customer in Hanwell, purchasing harmonicas from the shop run by the drum teacher Jim Marshall and his son saxophonist Terry Marshall.

 Along with Fender and Les Paul, Marshall Amplification has become an iconic brand amongst guitarists.
 Jimi Hendrix visited the Marshall shop in Hanwell, to buy his first British amps.

-These “tools” would contribute to the legendary sound, that he honed here, in London.
+These tools would contribute to the legendary sound, that he perfected in West London.

 The quarterly Magazine “Around Ealing” produced by Ealing Council published an excellent review of Marshall.
 Thanks to editor Richard Nadal for its reproduction here: